datacarpentry/R-ecology-lesson/instructor-notes.md

 [in this post on the R developer blog](https://developer.r-project.org/Blog/public/2020/02/16/stringsasfactors/index.html)).

-This change should not cause any problems with this lesson, independent of whether R >4.0 is used or not, because we it uses `read_csv()` from the **`tidyverse`** package throughout.
+This change should not cause any problems with this lesson, independent of whether R >4.0 is used or not, because it uses `read_csv()` from the **`tidyverse`** package throughout.
 Other than `read.csv()` from base R, `read_csv()` never converts character columns to factors, regardless of the R version.